Python-PyQt/PyQt6-Docs/descriptions/QtCore/QMetaMethod-revision-f.rst

     :status: todo
     :pysig: fa7153f7ed1cb6c0fcf2ffb2fac21748
     :realsig: () const
-    :digest: e6543c357d235ca244705b9dffbfc579
+    :digest: 4a4ee0275ab44d035154c927d781ce93

 Returns the method revision if one was specified by Q_REVISION, otherwise returns 0.
+Since Qt 6.0, non-zero values are encoded and can be decoded using :sip:ref:`~PyQt6.QtCore.QTypeRevision.fromEncodedVersion`.